b202i/yakyak/README.md

 As with many Linux applications, YakYak supports standard in, and standard out.
 It also supports file input with the -i command and -o for file output.
 For a complete set of commands type yakyak --help.
 > yakyak --help

 Create an mp3 file with "Hello world"
 > echo Hello world | yakyak -f mp3 -o hello_world.mp3

+If you are on Linux and have aplay installed, you can do this:
+> echo Hello world | yakyak | aplay
+This assumes that Docker is running on the same machine.

+If Docker is running on a different machine on your network, you can do this:
+> echo Hello world | yakyak --host a_different_machine.local | aplay

 ## How to use YakYak from Python
 Create the file `test_yakyak.py` with the following content: